ben-jamin-chen/springboot-kafka-streams-rest-api/README.md

 > Note: You can run `docker-compose down` to stop it.

-As part of this sample, I've retrofitted the average aggregate example from [Confluent's Kafka Tutorials](https://kafka-tutorials.confluent.io/aggregating-average/kstreams.html).
+As part of this sample, I've retrofitted the average aggregate example from [Confluent's Kafka Tutorials](https://kafka-tutorials.confluent.io/aggregating-average/kstreams.html) into this project.
 The API will calculate and return a running average rating for a given movie identifier.
 This should demonstrate how to build a basic API service on top of an aggregation result.

 So before building and running the project, open a new terminal and run the following commands to generate your input and output topics.